-A native of northeast Asia, the porcelain-berry is a member of the grape family (Vitaceae) and was introduced to the United States in the late 1800s as a landscaping plant.
+A native of northeast Asia, porcelain berry is a member of the grape family and was introduced to the United States in the late 1800s as a landscaping plant.

 Because porcelain-berry vines can grow up to 15 feet in a single growing season, especially when rainfall is abundant, and seed may be viable in the soil for several years, effective control requires dedicated follow-up.
 Treatment measures often must be repeated during the growing season and for several years afterwards to fully eradicate the plant.
 Prevention of flowering, fruiting, and seed production will help reduce its spread.